deekoder/doctest/post2.md

 Doctor is a documentation server which serves MD (markdown)  files from github.
-Using Doctor we can easily decouple document serving and the content in a clean manner.
+Using Doctor we can easily decouple document serving and document contents in a clean manner.
 At Minio, we have several github repositories for our server, client utility and SDKs.
-We also have full examples and recipes to help our developers onboard.
+We also have full examples and recipes to help our developers onboard to our products.
+A simple UX which could categorize and display our content is what we needed.

 Doctor is a rails app with a very simple architecture.
 The two main models in this project are Documents and Categories.